 A root canal is a dental procedure to remove dead or dying nerve tissue and bacteria from inside a tooth.

-A dentist will use a needle to place numbing medicine (anesthetic) around the bad tooth.
+A dentist will use a topical gel and a needle to place numbing medicine (anesthetic) around the bad tooth.
 You may feel a slight prick when the needle is being inserted.

-The cleaned tooth area is sealed with a soft, temporary material.
-Once the tooth is filled, a permanent crown may be placed on top.
+The top side of the tooth may be sealed with a soft, temporary material.
+Once the tooth is filled with a permanent material, a final crown may be placed on top.

 You may be given antibiotics to treat and prevent infection.